nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 ### (Optional) Visualizing the Neural Network
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+The second image, right-of-way, is a good one to examine to understand what the feature maps are looking for.
+In feature map 0, it pulls out the triangle geometry and the small graphic in the center while disregarding the red border and anything else in the background.
+In feature map 1, it identifies the smaller triangle within the larger triangle, allowing it to distinguish that there is a border.
+Feature map 2 seems to ignore everything within the sign and look at the background.
+Possibly this is it examining the overall outline and geometry of the sign, or maybe this step is distinguishing it from the fourth image, betware of ice/snow, where it still identifies the snowflake graphic.

 ![Visual Features 1][image4]
 ![Visual Features 2][image5]